rkm-r/CyberTelly/docs/User-Manual.md

 <h3>VLC Media Player Version 3</h3>
 <h4>Windows: Version >= 3.0.21</h4>
 <h4>Linux:   Version >= 3.0.20</h4>
-Important hint for Linux machines:<br/>
+Important information for Ubuntu and flavours:<br/>
 VLC must be set up from the distibution repository.
 Snap installations don't work, because VLC as snap app has no access to VLC library (libvlc).

 <h2>Information for Developers</h2>
-CyberTelly was developed using Python alongside with PySide6, the binding for Qt6 and python-vlc, the binding for VLC.
-Everybody who would like to get an idea how it works, can have a look at the source code: Set up a virtual Python environment, install the required modules using requirements-x64.txt or requirements-arm64.txt and give it a try!<br/><br/>
+CyberTelly was developed using Python alongside with python-vlc and PySide6, the Python bindings for VLC and the Qt6 framework.
+Everybody who would like to get an idea how it works, can have a look at the source code: Set up a virtual Python environment, install the required modules using requirements-x64.txt or requirements-arm64.txt and start coding!<br/><br/>
-The deployment as debian package or windows setup file is not part of this publication.
-Information on that can be looked up in the following book: Fritzpatrick Martin, Create GUI Applications with Python & Qt6 (PyQt6 Edition), 5th Edition, p.
+The program deployment is not part of this publication.
+Information on that can be looked up in the following book: Fritzpatrick Martin, Create GUI Applications with Python & Qt6 (5th Edition, PyQt6), p.
 651ff.

 <h2>Copyright and Licensing:</h2>
 Copyright (C) 2025 Rudolf Ringel<br/>